oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

 > __NOTE__: This section is _in addition to_ [Prerequisites for all domain types](#prerequisites-for-all-domain-types).

-A JRF domain requires an infrastructure database called an RCU database, requires initializing this database, and requires configuring your domain to access this database.
+A JRF domain requires: an infrastructure database called an RCU database, initializing this database, and configuring your domain to access this database.
 All of these steps must occur before you first deploy your domain.

 Furthermore, if you want to have a restarted JRF domain access updates to the infrastructure database that the domain made at an earlier time, the restarted domain must be supplied a wallet file that was obtained from a previous run of the domain.